mjansson/mdns/README.md

 ## Usage

-The `mdns.c` test executable file demostrates the use of all features, including discovery, query and service response.
+The `mdns.c` test executable file demonstrates the use of all features, including discovery, query and service response.

 ### Sockets